Scottdale, Pennsylvania: History

+1770s-1900: Early history

-It is difficult to identify when the first non-Indian settler arrived in what is now the Borough of Scottdale, although the area witnessed an influx of Scotch-Irish immigrants in the late 1770s.
+It is difficult to identify when the first non-Native settler arrived in what is now the Borough of Scottdale, although the area witnessed an influx of Scotch-Irish immigrants in the late 1770s.
 In the mid-19th century, part of the present-day townsite was the location of a distillery, flour mill and post office known as Fountain Mills.

 The Pennsylvania Railroad and Baltimore and Ohio Railroad each built branch lines through the community in the early 1870s.
 With the coming of the railroads, the community’s economy shifted from agriculture to manufacturing and mining.
 Two brothers who were local farmers, Peter and Jacob Loucks, realized the impact the railroads could have on the area and laid out a small townsite consisting of 24 lots, which went on sale in 1872.

+The borough was originally named Fountain Mills, a reference to several mills that were operated in the borough.
 Scottdale was incorporated as a borough on February 5, 1874 and at that time named in honor of Thomas A. Scott, who had been president of the Pennsylvania Railroad and served as Assistant Secretary of War during the Civil War.
 Because Scottdale sits atop major coal deposits, the community flourished due to the surrounding coal mines, as well as ovens for converting coal into coke (fuel).
 The H. C. Frick Coke Company, controlled by Henry Clay Frick, was headquartered here.
 Scottdale’s factories in the early 20th century also produced iron pipe, tin, knives, steam engines, and caskets.